 What is a split rate solution?

-This allows you to split the interest repayments on your home loan, allowing for one portion to be fixed and the other variable.
+This allows you to split the interest repayments on your home loan, allowing for one portion to be fixed and the other floating.
 This way you get some of the benefits of each.